 - Lead acceleration is a measure that demonstrates how long it took to move users from one stage of the buying cycle to another on their way from a cold lead to a customer.
 To understand whether or not your email affects lead acceleration, compare how fast a nurtured and non-nurtured lead move along the buying cycle.

 - Impact on revenue shows the role of emails in shaping up your company revenue over time across multiple steps of the customer journey — touch points.
 Such touch points can be your website, email, Facebook page and so on.
-Assign a value to each of such points in your CRM or email automation system and collect only successful touches — those that led to the action.
+Assign a value to each of these points in your CRM or email automation system and collect only successful touches — those that led to the action.

 Website traffic as a part of email marketing ROI